 5 If I plan to bring the case to court, how do I know which court has jurisdiction?

 Petitioning a court to compel a parent to perform a maintenance obligation with regard to a minor child is dealt with as a maintenance matter.
 In a maintenance matter, the statement of claim must be submitted to the county court of the residence of the child.
-If the child does not reside in Estonia, the action is filed according to the defendant’s residence.
-If the defendant does not reside in Estonia, the action is filed according to the plaintiff’s residence.
+If the child does not reside in Estonia, the action is filed according to the respondent’s residence.
+If the respondent does not reside in Estonia, the action is filed according to the claimant’s residence.

 Maintenance may also be requested under the expedited procedure in matters pertaining to a payment order (see the reply to question 3).